openstack/governance/reference/opens.rst

 <http://www.apache.org/foundation/glossary.html#LazyConsensus>`_ model.
 All
 processes are documented, open and transparent.

-We follow those principles:

-* **The community controls the design process.** You can help make this software meet your needs.
-* **The technical governance of the project is a community meritocracy** with contributors electing technical leads and members of the Technical Committee.
+The technical governance of the project is a community meritocracy with contributors electing technical leads and members of the Technical Committee.

-* **This will always be truly free software.**  We will never purposefully limit the functionality or scalability of the software to try and sell you an "enterprise" version
-* **All project meetings are held in public IRC channels and recorded.**
-* **Additional technical communication is through public mailing lists and is archived.**
+All project meetings are held in public IRC channels and recorded.
+Additional technical communication is through public mailing lists and is archived.